 As for the soil, make sure to buy the variety made for indoor plants.
 Look for perlite and vermiculite on the soil bag—Marino says this mix will hold and keep water for the plant between waterings.
 If you plan on doting on your fiddle, spraying it with organic liquid fertilizer once a month will be a real treat.
 (The Sill is a fan of Fox Farms liquid fertilizers.)

 You need to water your fiddle once week, for sure.
 Half a liter is good for the larger 5-7 foot fiddles and a bit less for the shorter, bushy guys.
 Another thing to remember: The air gets very dry in the winter, which is not at all like their natural habitat.
 Fake humidity by misting your plant with water once a week—if not year round, then definitely in the winter.
 This can be done at the same time you water your plant.
+If you’re still not sure how often you should be watering your FLF, remember that your plant will tell you when it’s ready.
+A fail-proof indicator that your green friend is craving some H20?

 Taking care of houseplants requires more thought than placing them directly in or out of the sunlight.